ldutoit/2020-spring-school-GBS/sessions/dataprep.md

 reads with the different individuals or population samples from which they were derived.

-1. Let's organise our space, get comfortable moving around and copy our data :
+1. Let's organise our space, get comfortable moving around, and copy our data :

     • Log into Jupyter at [https://jupyter.nesi.org.nz/hub/login](https://jupyter.nesi.org.nz/hub/login).
 Not sure how to do it?
 Just follow the instructions [jupyter_hub.md](jupyter_hub.md)